We Set temperature=0 and GPT-4 Still Gave Different Answers — Our Entire CI Pipeline Broke

 The first sign was a Slack message from a developer on a Friday: "My PR passed CI twice and failed once on the exact same commit.
 Did someone change the review prompt?"
 Nobody had.
 We looked at the three run logs side by side.
 Runs 1 and 3 showed Check #7 (pagination format) as PASS.
 Run 2 showed it as FAIL, with a reason that was technically correct but contradicted the logic the model had used to pass it in runs 1 and 3.

-That's when we knew we had a real problem: our engineers had started treating an automated quality gate as a coin flip.
+That's when we knew we had a real problem.
+Our engineers had started treating an automated quality gate as a coin flip.

 What temperature=0 Actually Guarantees